-Budgeted cost: £13,194
+Budgeted cost: £14,285

 Activity Evidence that supports this approach Challenge number(s) addressed 5 x week Focus groups With approximate group sizes of 6, children receive intense targeted support to target individual needs.
 The bottom 20% of readers in each class are targeted by the teacher and are heard to read more often as research shows that progress is improved, if taught by the most experienced adult.
-1,2,3,4 Extended Learning Team classes Children whom are struggling are taught in a smaller class size of approximately 12 by an experienced member of staff.
-Smaller class sizes allow individual needs to be targeted more and for 2,3,4 the gap to be closed quicker Home School Link Worker (HSLW) The HSLW is funded across the Effingham Partnership of schools to support the social and emotional needs of individual children or families.
+1,2,3 Extended Learning Team classes Children whom are struggling are taught in a smaller class size of approximately 12 by an experienced teacher.
+Smaller class sizes allow individual needs to be targeted more and for the gap to be closed quicker 2,3 Home School Link Worker (HSLW) The HSLW is funded across the Effingham Partnership of schools to support the social and emotional needs of individual children or families.
 Improved social and emotional wellbeing create more well-rounded children and greater academic achievement in the long run.
-5,6 Engaging with the National Tutoring Programme to provide a blend of tuition, mentoring and school led tutoring for pupils.
+4,5 Engaging with the National Tutoring Programme to provide a blend of tuition, mentoring and school led tutoring for pupils.
 Tuition is targeted at specific needs and knowledge gaps in order to close the gap in their learning.
-1,2,3,4 All of the children being targeted are disadvantaged pupils.
+1,2,3 All of the children being targeted are disadvantaged pupils.